 About the blog:

-Thanks for visiting!
-Stationary Travels is a blog based in Richmond, Virginia.
-It is a place to discover, share, and talk about great instrumental music from all over the world – music that tells stories without words and that takes you somewhere other than where you are currently sitting or standing.
-It will feature artists, albums, and tracks from a variety of mostly instrumental genres such as post rock, ambient, neoclassical, emotional electronica, acoustic, and original soundtrack.
+Thank you for visiting!
+Stationary Travels is based in Richmond, Virginia.
+It is a place to discover, share, and talk about great instrumental music from all over the world – music that tells stories without words or that is capable of transporting you far from wherever you currently find yourself.
+The scope of coverage embraces a variety of predominantly instrumental genres such as experimental ambient, drone, field recording, modern composition, post rock, emotional electronica, acoustic, and original soundtrack.
 Whether you are seeking inspiration & energy, peace & relaxation, or just something new and beautiful, hopefully you will find it here.

-You can expect frequent posts featuring noteworthy songs, album streams, and videos as well as news of upcoming releases, album reviews, and extensive links to help you find artists, labels, streams, podcasts & more.
-I will also seek to feature photography and graphic arts that fit the overall theme of the site.
-If you ever want to suggest a link or find one that is broken, please drop me a line at StationaryTravels@outlook.com.
+You can expect frequent posts featuring noteworthy songs, album streams, and videos as well as news of upcoming releases, reviews, and extensive links to help you find artists, labels, streams, podcasts & more.
+You can also access featured playlists right here on the site as well as specially curated mixes available on the Stationary Travels Mixcloud channel.

 About the banner images: